FOSTER

 How long will the foster pet be in your home?

-That will depend on the age and circumstances of the pet that you decide to take in.
+That will depend on the age and circumstances of the pet that you decide to foster.
 Common situations that require foster home support: a young adult dog that just needs to get well over a couple of weeks before she/he is altered and put up for adoption; a litter of puppies that would benefit from a family situation to aid in their social development; an animal that requires attention and love to overcome past traumas.
 Homes are the best place for many of our animals because they thrive in family settings.
 Some dogs and cats also need a break from the shelter or need special love and attention due to a difficult history.
 Ultimately the amount of time you foster an animal is 100% up to you.
 Whether it is for the weekend to give a long timer a break from the shelter or to give us more information on how the pet does in a home environment; or a long term foster of a special needs animal.
 However long you choose, it makes a difference and we are grateful.

 Do adult dogs and cats need fostering too or just puppies?